The greatest joy is being able to go out in the community with people we support and help them live their lives

-Who will I support?
+Who will I support in Oxfordshire?

 We support adults who live in their own homes.
 Some individuals have profound and multiple disabilities, and also complex needs.
 Some individuals have less complex needs and need support to live independently.